The role of twins in computing planar supports of hypergraphs: Introduction

-\begin{theorem} There is an algorithm solving \PS{} which, for constant~\(r\) and \(m\), has linear running time. \end{theorem} \looseness=-1 In contrast to Theorem\nobreakspace \ref {thm:lintime}, \PS{} remains \cNP-complete for $r = \infty$~\cite{JP87} and even for every fixed $r > 1$ \cite{BKMSV11} (see below).
-The constants in the running time of the algorithm in Theorem\nobreakspace \ref {thm:lintime} have a large dependence on~$m$ and~$r$.
-However, it is conceivable that the parameters~$m$ and~$r$ are small in practical instances: for a large number~$m$ of hyperedges, it is plausible that we obtain only hardly legible drawings unless the hyperedges adhere to some special structure.
-Thus, it makes sense to design algorithms particularly for hypergraphs with a small number of hyperedges, as done by~\citet{VV04}.
+To put \cref{thm:lintime} into perspective, \PS{} remains \cNP-complete for $r = \infty$~\cite{AS87,JP87} and even for every fixed $r > 1$ \cite{BKMSV11} (see below).
+The constants in the running time of the algorithm in \cref{thm:lintime} have a large dependence on~$m$ and~$r$.
+However, as also the discussion about twins above shows, the number of hyperedges is a natural parameter whose influence on the complexity is interesting to know.
+Furthermore, it is conceivable that the parameters~$m$ and~$r$ are small in practical instances: for a large number~$m$ of hyperedges, it is plausible that we obtain only hardly legible drawings unless the hyperedges adhere to some special structure, whereas every hypergraph with at most eight hyperedges has a planar support \cite{FLR97,Pil86}.
+Thus, it makes sense to design algorithms particularly for hypergraphs with a small number of hyperedges, as done by~\textcite{VV04,HKvK+18}.
 Moreover, a small outerplanarity number~$r$ leads to few layers in the drawing which may lead to aesthetically pleasing drawings, similarly to path- or cycle-supports~\cite{BKMSV11}.